KunalMali-The-Clever-Programmer/Jenkins_Setup/01-Jenkins-Server-Setup.md

 ## DEMO Pipeline

-Note - must used the job as a pipeline not free style okk
+Note - must crate the job then select pipeline not free style okk
 ```
 pipeline {
     agent any